hanbinzheng/hanbinzheng.github.io/_posts/2025-05-13-Simple-Pendulum.md

 comments: true
 ---

 This is a very basic summary of simple pendulum.
-I wrote this only for a brief review of LaTeX format.
+I wrote this only for a brief review of LaTeX syntax.
 For more serious one, refer to [this article](https://zhuanlan.zhihu.com/p/138339027).

 ## Torsion Pendulum